 HELLO!
 I’m Kaila, and the fact that you’re here, on MY website, looking at MY pictures, already makes me love you!
 My pictures are my art, and I love to share them with people who cherish the emotions the same way I do.
 I seriously cannot wait to meet you!
 I’ll be your biggest fan on your big day, your go-to friend for advice, and the girl sitting next to your weird drunk uncle to keep him quiet during the reception.

 I married my hunk of a husband in August of 2017, and we got our golden doodle, Bokeh, a few months later.
 You'll probably see more pictures of them than anything else I shoot.
-I'm probably the clumsiest, coffee-loving foodie you'll ever meet, and I'm TERRIBLE with directions.
-Even finding the car is a daily struggle.
+I'm probably the clumsiest, coffee-loving foodie you'll ever meet.

 My career in photography isn't like many others I've found.
 I started photography full time after my fifth year in pharmacy school.
 I’d travel all over doing medical missions, but I found myself wanting to take pictures more than I did anything else.
 I couldn’t wait to snag my camera and capture the people and the culture.
 Most of them never having seen a camera before, I have pictures with some of the biggest smiles.
 There’s something about a lens that brings light and life to everything on the other side of it.
 It can be the smallest object, but with the right lighting it makes my heart flutter.